-At Northwest Career College, our Criminal Justice instructors include licensed, practicing attorneys and degree instructors able to teach, not only the law but also to guide our students in the many ways a criminal justice graduate integrates into a Las Vegas legal profession.
+At our vocational and trade school in Las Vegas, our Criminal Justice instructors include licensed, practicing attorneys and degree instructors able to teach not only the law but also to guide our students in the many ways a criminal justice graduate integrates into a Las Vegas legal profession.

 As part of our Criminal Justice Program, you’ll visit courts, jails, meditation centers, and more to experience first-hand the law in action, which will make your criminal justice training applicable to the Las Vegas legal system.

 Northwest offers a flexible blended program with all criminal justice classes, Las Vegas law classes taught on campus by an attorney, and general education courses offered online.
 Our experienced instructors are on-campus to review and support your learning experience at all times.

 Call us at (702) 403-1592 to speak to one of our enrollment team about joining our Criminal Justice Program today!